nazime1/Principles-of-Software/docs/polymorphism.md

 # Parametric Polymorphism: Generics

-**Explicit Parametric Polymorphism** is the <span style="color:blue;">technical term for generic usage in object-oriented languages</span>.
+**Explicit Parametric Polymorphism** is the <span style="color:#0091ff;">technical term for generic usage in object-oriented languages</span>.

 Generics clarify code.
-Without generics, code has pseudo-generic containers.  **Type Erasure** happens when <span style="color:blue;">all type parameters in generic types are within their bounds</span>.
+Without generics, code has pseudo-generic containers.  **Type Erasure** happens when <span style="color:#0091ff;">all type parameters in generic types are within their bounds</span>.
 Thus, the produced bytecode contains only ordinary classes, interfaces, and methods.
 Type casts can be inserted if necessary to improve type safety.
 Type erasure ensures that no new classes are created for parameterized types.
 Consequently, generics incur no runtime overhead.

 The point of generic methods is that they can be called with arguments of different types.
 Based on the types of arguments passed to the generic method, the compiler handles each method call appropriately.